Chickahominy people: Efforts at recognition

 The Chickahominy were recognized on January 11, 2018.
 U.S. Senators Tim Kaine and Mark Warner secured passage of the Thomasina E. Jordan Indian Tribes of Virginia Federal Recognition Act of 2017.

 Once signed by then President Donald J Trump, the legislation granted federal recognition of the following six Virginia tribes: the Chickahominy, the Eastern Chickahominy, the Upper Mattaponi, the Rappahannock, the Monacan, and the Nansemond.
 Since the 1990s, the tribes had been seeking federal recognition through an act of Congress.

-In March 2009, Representative Jim Moran of Virginia sponsored a bill to grant federal recognition to six Virginia Indian "landless" tribes: the Chickahominy, Eastern Chickahominy, Nansemond, Rappahannock Tribe, Upper Mattaponi, and the Monacan Nation.
+The most recent unsuccessful effort was in March 2009, when Representative Jim Moran of Virginia sponsored a bill to grant federal recognition to these six Virginia Indian "landless" tribes.
 By June the bill had passed the House of Representatives.
 A day after it was voted on in the House, a companion bill was sent to the Senate.
 The Senate referred this bill to their Committee on Indian Affairs, which approved the bill on October 22, 2009.
 On December 23, 2009, the Senate added the bill to its legislative calendar.
-This is the farthest the bill has gotten in the congressional process.
-This effort has been supported by the Commonwealth of Virginia, and executives of the Baptist Church, among other groups.
+This was the farthest the bill had gotten in the congressional process to that date.
+This effort was supported by the Commonwealth of Virginia, and executives of the Baptist Church, among other groups.

 The bill was opposed by Senator Tom Coburn (R-OK), who cited "jurisdictional concerns".
-The senator believes requests for tribal recognition should be processed through the Bureau of Indian Affairs (BIA).
-Moran and others support the congressional process in part because the Virginia tribes lost their continuity of records due to discriminatory actions of the state government that destroyed their records of Indian identity, under the changes resulting from the Racial Integrity Act of 1924 and the orders of Walter Plecker, the state registrar for the Bureau of Vital Statistics at the time.
+The senator believed requests for tribal recognition should be processed through the Bureau of Indian Affairs (BIA).
+Moran and others supported the congressional process in part because the Virginia tribes lost their continuity of records due to discriminatory actions of the state government that destroyed their records of Indian identity, under the changes resulting from the Racial Integrity Act of 1924 and the orders of Walter Plecker, the state registrar for the Bureau of Vital Statistics at the time.

 The Pamunkey and Mattaponi, also state-recognized, gained recognition in separate processes, through the BIA's administrative process.
 They believed their continuing residency on and control of their reservations demonstrated their historical continuity as tribes.

 Working to improve its process, in 2013, the BIA announced proposed changes to regulations, which include allowing tribes to document a shorter timeframe to establish historical continuity.
-This has the potential of making it easier for tribes to establish recent historical continuity and gain recognition, as well as to speed up the bureau's review of documentation.
+This has the potential of making it easier for tribes to establish recent historical continuity and gain recognition, as well as to speed up the Bureau's review of documentation.